SDLC Waterfall Model: Definition, Phases, and Pros & Cons

 2. System Design

-Once we have specific software requirements, we will begin to create a complete blueprint describing the blueprints that help determine system and hardware requirements, as well as the actual steps.
+Once we have specific software requirements, we will begin to create a complete blueprint that helps determine system and hardware requirements, as well as the actual steps.
 It is now possible to meet the requirements analyzed in the previous phase.

 3. Implementation